South Korea confirms fifth case of African swine fever

 After North Korea’s first outbreak of the virus four months ago, it imported disinfectants, but it has not been able to contain the disease, the lawmaker, Lee Eun-jae, told reporters after being briefed on the matter by the South’s spy agency on Tuesday.

-In North Korea, which faces chronic food shortages, swine fever has killed all pigs in North Pyongan province, the Yonhap News Agency reported, citing South Korea’s intelligence agency.
+In North Korea, which faces chronic food shortages, swine fever has killed all pigs in North Phyongan province, the Yonhap News Agency reported, citing South Korea’s intelligence agency.

 South Korea has yet to determine how or from where African swine fever entered the country, although it is conducting an investigation.